View and edit device details

 Write parameters to the device

 You can overwrite the parameter values from the physical device with the parameter values from the configured device.
-You have the option to select whether all or only certain parameters are to be written to the physical device.
+You have the option of choosing whether all or only certain parameters should be written to the physical device.

 Note